Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/9_chapter-6.md

 #### Very Basic Lua Scripting

-This link shows very basic programming knowledge.
 The files for the very basic programming knowledge are added the Github.

 `Lessons > Chapter_6 > Chapter_6_Lua_Quick_Basics`